“Mom?” I hear from the other room. It’s my teenager calling for me.

 A study about cousins that was conducted in 2013 and published in the British Journal of Psychology proves that family comes first.
 They found that people were much more likely to help out cousins and extended family before friends.

 The theory that individuals would choose family over friends or others was next tested with very distant relatives that did not have a close emotional tie or bond.
-The researches found that family still came first.
-It was labeled as the “Kindship Premium.”
+The researchers found that family still came first.
+It was labeled as the “Kinship Premium.”